JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 _SYDNEY, JUNE 11- 131983_

 As far as we can tell, except for a social gathering in 1982, this was the first conference of Australian students of _The URANTIA Book_.
 About 10 people gathered at the Swadling's home in Narrabeen, N.S.W., to discuss outreach.
-It was agreed to participate in the URANTLA Foundation's program of library placement and a fund was set up to obtain 20 books.
+It was agreed to participate in the URANTIA Foundation's program of library placement and a fund was set up to obtain 20 books.

 <figure id="Figure_14" class="image urantiapedia" alt="conference">
 <img src="/image/article/606/conf1.jpg">
 </figure>

-_MELBOURNE, SEPTEMBER 29 - 301984_
+_MELBOURNE, SEPTEMBER 29-30 1984_

 Thirty two people met to discuss the conference theme “Introducing the Urantia Book: The Discovery of a Lifetime”.
 This was the first of several conferences held at Victoria College.
 Readers travelled from Sydney, southern N.S.W. and northern Victoria and represented most of the Australian readership at the time, the majority coming from Melbourne which then had more readers than any other part of Australia.